dclee2024/Markmap-Pathology/README.md

 # Markmap-Pathology

 This repository is used for Markmap construction on Pathology.
-This branch is the workshop!
+This branch is the homoshop!